 Parents/caregivers of the child are encouraged to join us for the celebration, which usually occurs after naptime.
 Because we want all children in the classroom to enjoy and participate in the party, we must limit the number of adult individuals allowed to attend birthday celebrations.
 Please talk to your child's teacher for further information.

 COVID-19 Amendment: While operating in a pandemic, only classroom teachers are allowed in the classrooms.
-No additional staff or parents can participate in these celebrations.
+Vaccinated support staff may enter the classroom to provide classroom supports, coaching, etc.

 Our Policies & Rules

 Violence-Free and Smoke / Drug-Free Environment